 We recommend that you set up a simple folder system for organizing your pictures.
-Start by clicking on "Documents."
-This will bring up a window that shows all of the folders and files in your documents area.
+Start by opening your "Documents" folder.
 At the top of this window, click on “New Folder.”
 This will create a new folder that you can name as "Customers."
 Now click on the "Customers" folder and follow the same procedure to create a folder for each of your customers.
 You can use their name or street address as the folder names.
 Within each of these folders store your building pictures, rendered drawings and scenes from Awning Composer.

-What’s the best way to photograph a building in version 5?
+What’s the best way to photograph a building?

 We recommend that you take a high-resolution picture of the building straight on from a distance so that sky is showing above the building and some of the area in front and beyond the sides of the building is included.
 This picture can then be brought into Awning Composer as a backdrop and scaled using a known dimension, such as the height of a door or window.
 Once the backdrop has been properly scaled, the awning scale will match the scale of the building.
 This is not required but it helps create a more realistic rendering.

-Can you still work with photographs taken from an angle like those used in version 4?
+Can you also work with photographs taken from an angle?

 Yes.
 In version 4, we recommended that you photograph a building at an angle (20 to 30 degrees off center) so the awnings you put on the building will show some of the front and some of the side.
 This approach can still be used in version 5, but you will not be able to use some of the new features of version 5 such as scaling and shadows.
 To use these features, take the picture straight on whenever possible.